MislavJaksic/Knowledge-Repository/Technology/Cloud/AWS/README.md

 Can't perform aggregate functions.
 PartiSQL can only do SELECT, FROM and WHERE.
 Scan operation only fetch 1 MB at a time which requires lenghty and quirky pagination.
+Cannot rename table.
+Must use backup or import.
+Import can only be done when creating a new empty table.
+Importing into existing tables can be done using Lambda.

 ### SNS: Simple Notification Service

 For sending text messages.
 If you want to send pretty HTML tables, use SES.
+Cannot customize message branding.